flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/radar.md

 The weather radar data can be displayed on the NDs in ARC or ROSE mode.

+!!! attention ""
     In Microsoft Flight Simulator the system is limited by what the simulator provides which currently is only precipitation.

-## Controls
+## Usage

 ### Radar

 - ON:
-    - set the switch to position 1
+    - Set the switch to position 1 or 2 to turn on system 1 or 2.
 - OFF:
-    - set the switch to position OFF (middle)
+    - Set the switch to position OFF (middle) to turn off the system.

 ### GAIN